Course Catalog

 5 units

 Participatory Action Research (PAR) is a theoretical standpoint and collaborative methodology that is designed to ensure that those affected by the research project have a voice in that project.
 Topics include philosophies of science; defining and evaluating PAR; ethics; and reflexivity.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 10.

 PSYC 264